 - Recommends and creates background papers, articles and downloadable tools and sample policies for inclusion in the AICPA's online Not-For-Profit Resource Library

 - Contributes to eNewsAlerts to inform members of developments that impact the nonprofit sector

 - Participates in webcasts, online forums, and blogs to keep members informed about significant topics and issues.

-Jennifer Casacchia, CPA, is a senior audit manager with Sikich LLP’s not-for-profit and higher education practices team at the firm’s headquarters in Naperville, Illinois.
-She has more than 20 years of experience working extensively with not-for-profit and higher education organizations and more than 14 years in public accounting.
-Jennifer is a member of the Illinois CPA Society and serves as a member of the Illinois CPA Society’s Not-for-Profit Content Advisory Group.
-She previously served on the Illinois CPA Society’s Not-for-Profit Organizations Committee and Not-for-Profit Organizations Conference Committee.
+Jennifer Casacchia, CPA, is a director with Sikich LLP’s not-for-profit and higher education practices team at the firm’s headquarters in Naperville, Illinois.
+She has more than 20 years of experience working extensively with a variety of not-for-profit organizations, including associations, cultural and social service organizations, educational institutions, and others.
+Jennifer is a member of the Illinois CPA Society and serves as a member of the Illinois CPA Society’s Not-for-Profit Content Advisory Group and Not-for-Profit Organizations Committee.
 Jennifer holds a bachelor’s degree in accounting from North Central College.
 She is a licensed CPA in the state of Illinois.